LucentFlux/binaryen.js-browserify/README.md

-# binaryen-cli-browser
+# binaryen.js browserify
-Automatic browser builds of the binaryen CLI tools
+Automatic builds of the binaryen CLI tools for use in the browser.